 I believe in a multidisciplinary approach to movement.
 I like to mix Yoga stretches with the intentional and energetic aspects of Qigong to create a richer practice.
 I might even add weights to that combo to build strength.
 Yoga and qigong dovetail wonderfully to cultivate inner balance by working with the three treasures: body, breath, and awareness.

 I live in the two worlds of VA, USA and Istanbul, Turkey.
-I am available for trainings, conferences, and keynote events as well as for personal movement and mindfulness based consultations.
+I am available for acupuncture, private movement and mindfulness based consultations, as well as trainings and keynote events in the corporate world.

 Trainings and Certifications

-I have been practicing and studying yoga, qigong and different styles of meditation under a rich and eclectic variety of teachers for more than 20 years.
+Virginia Board of Medicine and Nationally Certified Licensed Acupuncturist.
+In addition, I have been practicing and studying yoga, qigong and different styles of meditation under a rich and eclectic variety of teachers for more than 20 years.
 I have done a number of amazing long, silent retreats and regularly take time off to remain in silence.
 I am a 500-hr certified yoga teacher by Kripalu Center for Yoga & Health, Qigong instructor by Institute of Integral Qigong and Tai Chi.
-I have also studied Qigong with Robert Peng and Ken Cohen.
 I am certified in Divine Sleep Yoga Nidra and Dynamic Gentle Yoga methodologies.
 My mindfulness meditation teacher certification is by UC Berkeley’s Greater Good Science Center, led by Tara Brach & Jack Kornfield.
 I am also trained in the Internal Family Systems (IFS) therapy model, Level 1, and IFS Inspired Coaching by IFS Institute.